VRConservation/fbabook/_build/html/_sources/chapters/funding.md

 ## Next
 The Forest Business Alliance will continue to add new projects to the Business and Workforce Development funding analysis database as applications are submitted and awards granted.
 We recommend the following:

-- More accurate project locations, e.g., latitude/longitude points should be added to reflect where the funding is directed and look at the relationship between forest health and wood products businesses.
+- More accurate project locations, e.g., latitude/longitude points, should be added to reflect where the funding is directed and examine the relationship between forest health and wood products businesses.
 - As more projects are funded through subsequent grant rounds, how do the funding success rates change geographically?
 - More analysis is needed to determine the reasons for the county and regional differences.
 Is it organizational and business capacity?
 Is it more related to capabilities to create strong projects and proposals?
 Could it be something more pervasive, such as regional economic differences or available institutional support for potential applicants?
 - Given the need for wildfire mitigation in the state, the bottleneck of processing biomass in a sustainable manner, and the mismatch in requested vs. funded businesses, we highly recommend the state consider increasing funding for this valuable program.

 ## Data
 The proposal data is freely available on CAL FIRE's Wood Products & Bioenergy website.
 To conduct the analysis, we removed statewide grants since they could not be placed geographically.
 For projects covering multiple counties, we averaged the total requests and awards across each county identified for the project.
 The data was compiled in Excel and then joined to a county spatial (California Tiger Census layer) and a vegetation layer (Calveg) to create the spatial database.
 The spatial analysis was completed using ArcGIS Pro.
 See [Local Bivariate Relationship](http://gg.gg/19yw9b) for an explanation of the bivariate analysis tool.
-For any questions or feedback, please contact us at forestbusinessalliance@gmail.com.
+Don't hesitate to contact us at forestbusinessalliance@gmail.com for any questions or feedback.

 ## Acknowledgements
 Funding for the Forest Business Alliance is provided by the CAL FIRE Business and Workforce Development Grant Program.
 [CAL FIRE's Wood Products and Bioenergy Program](https://www.fire.ca.gov/what-we-do/natural-resource-management/environmental-protection-program/wood-products-and-bioenergy) manages the BWD grants and works to maintain and enhance California's wood products infrastructure to support healthy, resilient forests and the people and ecosystems that depend on them.